perladvent/perldotcom/content/article/_pub_2005_07_28_test_builder_p6.md

 different reporting styles: `pass`, `fail`, `SKIP`, and `TODO`.
 It made sense to create separate classes for each of those, giving each the responsibility and knowledge to produce the correct TAP output.
-Thus I wrote Test::Builder::Test, a faÃ§ade factory class with a very smart constructor that creates and returns the correct test object based on the given arguments.
+Thus I wrote Test::Builder::Test, a façade factory class with a very smart constructor that creates and returns the correct test object based on the given arguments.
 When Test::Builder receives one of these test objects, it asks it to return the TAP string, passes that message to its